If you are interested in starting a trucking business with one truck but don't know where to begin, you are in the right place.

 One of the most common methods for getting loads is signing up for load boards.
 These are generally online boards that list loads for delivery that you can access.
 Many (but not all) charge a fee to use them.

-Amazon has a robust load board and it's free.
-Other load boards include Truck Stop, DAT, Get Loaded, and Trucker Path.
+Other load boards include Truck Stop, Get Loaded, and Trucker Path.

 You can also contact freight brokers, 3PL companies and freight forwarders as well to see if they have loads available for you.